Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 Let us recall from Section \ref{sec:First order deviation of a null bundle} that the orthogonality condition of the deviation vector and the propagation vector, i.e., $\inner{\,{\vec{k}}, \vec{\xi}\,}=0$ is the necessary condition to define a beam unambiguously.
 With this condition, $\vec{\xi}$ represents a congruence of rays which reach the observer simultaneously.
 In that case, the deviation vector can be decomposed into two portions: (i) a component along $\vec{k}$, (ii) components transverse to $\vec{k}$.
-The explicit form of the deviation vector under this decomposition was previously represented in eq.~(\ref{eq:4dev_vec_decomp}) as $\vec{\xi}=\xi^{k}\vec{k}+\vec{\xi}_\perp$.
-Substitution of this decomposition into the Lagrangian (\ref{eq:Lagrangian}) gives us a reduced Lagrangian function
+The explicit form of the deviation vector under this decomposition is given in (\ref{eq:4dev_vec_decomp}) as $\vec{\xi}=\xi^{k}\vec{k}+\vec{\xi}_\perp$.
+Substitution of this decomposition into the Lagrangian (\ref{eq:Lagrangian}) gave us a reduced Lagrangian function

-due to the symmetries of the Riemann tensor and $\vec{k}$ satisfying the geodesic equation \citep{Uzun:2018}.
-Here, $\{a,b\}=\{1,2\}$ represent the Sachs basis components and $\tensor{\mathcal{R}}{_{\,}_{a}_{b}}(v)$ are the components of the symmetric optical tidal matrix introduced in eq.~(\ref{eq:proj_first_dev_eq}).
+due to the symmetries of the Riemann tensor and $\vec{k}$ satisfying the geodesic equation \cite{Uzun:2018}.
+Here, $\{a,b\}=\{1,2\}$ represent the Sachs basis components and $\tensor{\mathcal{R}}{_{\,}_{a}_{b}}(v)$ are the components of the symmetric optical tidal matrix introduced in (\ref{eq:proj_first_dev_eq}).
 They are composed of the Ricci curvature, $\Phi _{00}$, and the Weyl curvature, $\Psi _{0}$.

-Then, we understand that the Lagrangian function in eq.~(\ref{eq:Lagrangian}) is reduced by two degrees of freedom.
+Then, we understand that the Lagrangian function in (\ref{eq:Lagrangian}) is reduced by two degrees of freedom.
 In that case, the geodesic deviation action can be rewritten entirely through the screen projections of the deviation vector and their derivatives with respect to the affine parameter $v$, i.e.,